 The problem with style

-Can we use the style property on DOM elements to get their absolute widths?
+style property on a DOM element to get its absolute width?

 var ele = document.getElementsByTagName("p"); console.log(ele.style.width) // ""